Eurasian eagle-owl: Distribution

 The Eurasian eagle-owl's range in Russia is truly massive, with the species apparently nearly unbound by habitat, with their distribution only excluding them from the true Arctic zone, i.e. their range stops around the tree line.
 If not the most densely populated species, they almost certainly stand as Russia's most widely distributed owl species.
 From Russia, they are found throughout Central Asia, residing continuously in each nation from Kazakhstan down to Afghanistan.
 In Asia Minor, they are found broadly in Georgia, Azerbaijan and somewhat so in western and southern Turkey but is quite sporadic in distribution overall in Turkey.
-A spotty range also exists in the Middle East in Syria, Iraq, Lebanon, Israel, Jordan and western Iran, the species being found broadly only in north and western Iran.
+A spotty range also exists in the Middle East in Syria, Iraq, Lebanon, Israel, Palestine, Jordan and western Iran, the species being found broadly only in north and western Iran.
 In South Asia, the Eurasian eagle-owl is found mostly often in northern Pakistan, northern Nepal and Bhutan and more marginally into far northern India.
 This species resides throughout Mongolia, almost the entirety of China (mainly absent only from southern Yunnan and southern Guangxi).
 From China and eastern Russia, the Eurasian eagle-owl is found throughout Korea, Sakhalin, the Kuril Islands and rarely into Japan in northern Hokkaido.
 Besides the Kurils, the farthest eastern part of the range for this species is in Magadan in the Russian Far East.